-- 8.33.1 The onus of maintaining clothing and equipment in proper condition shall be upon the player.
+8.33.1 The onus of maintaining clothing and equipment in proper condition shall be upon the player.
 The player shall leave the floor and play shall continue with a substitute.
-Play shall not be stopped nor the game delayed by reasons of adjustments to clothing, equipment or sticks. - 8.33.2 MINOR PENALTY A minor penalty shall be assessed to a player who, having been notified by a referee of improper condition of equipment, fails to remove himself from the floor thus prevents the restart of play.
+Play shall not be stopped nor the game delayed by reasons of adjustments to clothing, equipment or sticks.

+MINOR PENALTY - A minor penalty shall be assessed to a player who, having been notified by a referee of improper condition of equipment, fails to remove themselves from the floor thus preventing the restart of play.